jAGg8530eRk/BUILT3mJY/08E/Ji5G3d/qJOg/mExtg/clean-code_f9edD_1747843101.log.md

 2. Second, the GPT-4 tokenizer for some reason permutes its raw bytes.
 It stores this permutation in the first 256 elements of the mergeable ranks, so you can recover this byte shuffle relatively simply as `byte_shuffle = {i: enc._mergeable_ranks[bytes([i])] for i in range(256)}`.
 In both your encode and decode, you'll have to shuffle bytes around accordingly.
 If you're stuck, reference the minbpe/gpt4.py` file for hints.

-(Optional, irritating, not obviously useful) Add the ability to handle special tokens.
-You'll then be able to match the output of tiktoken even when special tokens are present, e.g.:
 ```
 import tiktoken
 ids = enc.encode("<|endoftext|>hello world", allowed_special="all")